 Unfortunately, Google Maps would not take me over the bypass of Interstate 41.
 The map made it look as if I could walk over or under the freeway at the most direct way to Slinger.
 But Google refused to navigate through that byway.
 Every time I placed my cursor at the intersection, it made me walk around it rather than through it.
 Was there a pedestrian lane at the bridge or underpass?
 I could have walked to the junction to check it out for myself, but after so many miles already trod, I didn’t want to get there and have to turn around.

 So I walked four or so extra miles after Google Maps took me out of the way (and off God’s path) and through St. Lawrence.
-I arrived late to Slinger, where I met a WI Way angel, Eileen Belonga, who hosted me for the night at St. Peter Catholic Church.
-Eileen completed the 400-mile WI Way pilgrimage from Our Lady of Good Help to the Shrine of Our Lady of Guadalupe in La Crosse and is the Director of Youth Ministry at St. Peter Catholic Church.
+I arrived late to Slinger, where I met a WI Way angel, Eileen Belonga, who hosted me at St. Peter Catholic Church for the night.
+Eileen completed the 440-mile WI Way pilgrimage from Our Lady of Good Help to the Shrine of Our Lady of Guadalupe in La Crosse and is the Director of Youth Ministry at St. Peter Catholic Church.

 Up next: Zero Day at St. Peter Catholic Church in Slinger